MoXHaven/DATA550-Final-Project/README.md

 You can check the output file **jiawen_final.html** under the **/report** folder.

+## In case you need to build the image locally

+Use command `make final_project_image` instead to build image.

+**Caution: In this case you CANNOT use `make report/jiawen_final.html` since this will make docker pull the image from DockerHub, and the image you built won't be used during generation.**

+Instead, use `docker run -v "$$(pwd)/report":/project/report final_project_image` in Terminal to generate the report.

 ------------------------------------------------------------------------

 ## Descriptions for code files in `/code` directory